profithunterscoin/mn-autosetup/README.md

 tail -f ~/phcmnsetup.log
 ```

-After script execution you can find the main status of spets execution if you filter logfile for rows containing '# '
+After script execution you can find the main status of steps execution if you filter logfile for rows containing '# '
 ```
 more ~/phcmnsetup.log | grep '# '
 ```